Emma727/course/dsci_554.md

         * effect in which exposure to one stimulus influences a response to a later stimulus.
     * Apophenia幻想性错觉
         * Perception of images or sounds in random stimuli
+        * Priming increases likelihood of seeing the pattern
+        * Likely evolutionary process from Type I and II errors
-    * Visual cortex areas 视觉皮质区域
+    * Visual cortex areas 视觉皮质区域<br>
         <img src="./pic/11_1_2.png" width = "340" height = "300" alt="data_visualization" />
     * NEURONAL TUNING 神经协调
         * **Convergence**: a group of cells form a receptive field for a cell in the brain